FarronF/limerick-council-meetings/meetings/2023/07/12-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 22nd June 2023.md

 On the proposal of Councillor Galvin, seconded by Councillor Scanlan, it was agreed to allocate

-€1,000 to Mountcollins Development Association.---
+€1,000 to Mountcollins Development Association.
+---
 3

 On the proposal of Councillor Galvin, seconded by Councillor Scanlan, it was agreed to allocate